codspire/print2sticky/README.md

 [Letter Size](https://github.com/codspire/print2sticky/raw/develop/assets/Print2Sticky_Letter_Template.pdf)
 OR  [A4 Size](https://github.com/codspire/print2sticky/raw/develop/assets/Print2Sticky_A4_Template.pdf)

-### 2. Stick the Blank Post-It Notes on the Template
+### 2. Stick the Blank Post-it Notes on the Template

 ### 3. Load the Template Sheet in the Printer

 _Follow the instructions on the Template sheet while loading it in the printer tray._

-### 4. Use a Below Link to Create Rich Content For Your Post-It Notes
+### 4. Use a Below Link to Create Rich Content For Your Post-it Notes
 [Letter Size](https://app.diagrams.net/#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fcodspire%2Fprint2sticky%2Fdevelop%2Fassets%2FPrint2Sticky_Letter_Editable.drawio)  OR  [A4 Size](https://app.diagrams.net/#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fcodspire%2Fprint2sticky%2Fdevelop%2Fassets%2FPrint2Sticky_A4_Editable.drawio)

 ### 5. Print It